TReed1104/TeebsClassic/README.md

 # TeebsClassic
-Classic wow addon, data dumping account and character stats
+Classic wow addon for dumping hidden character stats to the chatbox